NagiPragalathan/FarmTech/README.md

 # Farmtech
-> _A tool to help the Tamilnadu farming community to optimize crop production_
+> _A tool to help the Tamilnadu farming community to optimize crop production .

 ## How to Run Locally (OS X)